core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     * If the group uses the group mode, the Common context is extended with the following new parameters.

-         - Signature Encryption Algorithm and Signature Algorithm.
+         - Group Encryption Algorithm and Signature Algorithm.
 These relate to the encryption/decryption operations and to the computation/verification of countersignatures, respectively, when a message is protected with the group mode (see {{mess-processing}}).

-         - Group Encryption Key, used to perform encryption/decryption of countersignatures, when a message is protected with the group mode (see {{mess-processing}}).
+         - Signature Encryption Secret, used to perform encryption/decryption of countersignatures, when a message is protected with the group mode (see {{mess-processing}}).

     *  If the group uses the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).